 Kit includes enough beads to repeat the activity at least 25 times, 5 demonstration tubes and caps, durable demonstration rack, and detailed instructions.

 You May Also Like

-- Make Your Own Dilution Calculator - Student Activity Kit
+- Make Your Own Dilution Calculator - Student Laboratory Kit

 - Becker Bottles - One in a Million

 - Determination of Iron in Dietary Supplements - Student Laboratory Kit

 - Pour a Rainbow - Chemical Demonstration Kit

 - Concentration and Molarity - Student Laboratory Kit